At senior levels, unclear authority is a liability.

 Scope shifts.
 Decision rights move.
 New leaders are inserted.
 Priorities evolve.

-Without deliberate calibration, authority narrows while accountability remains.
+Without structural clarity, authority narrows while accountability remains.

 Most senior careers do not derail through incompetence.